Andres2626/Minecraft-Rewrite/README.md

 ## ⚖️ Limitation of liability

-This project is an independent rewrite of original game and **not affiliated with or endorsed** **by Mojang AB or Microsoft.**, Therefore, it does not contain the assets of the original game.
+This project is an independent rewrite of original game and **not affiliated with or endorsed** **by Mojang AB or Microsoft.** Therefore, it does not contain the assets of the original game.

 All original assets are the property of their respective owners.